open-policy-agent/opa/docs/content/cli.md

 resulting from the schema check.
 Currently this check is performed on OPA's Authorization Policy Input document and will be expanded in the future.
 To disable this, use the --skip-known-schema-check flag.

-The --future-compat flag can be used to opt-in to OPA features and behaviors that will be enabled by default in future OPA releases.
+The --v1-compatible flag can be used to opt-in to OPA features and behaviors that will be enabled by default in a future OPA v1.0 release.
 Current behaviors enabled by this flag include:
 - setting OPA's listening address to "localhost:8181" by default.